manselmi/jaffle-shop-nasa/README.md

       dbt is well-suited for incremental processing and supports multiple [incremental processing strategies](https://docs.getdbt.com/docs/build/incremental-strategy).

-    * This project does not incorporate an orchestrator like Dagster or Airflow to schedule dbt execution.
+    * This project does not incorporate a workflow orchestrator like Dagster or Airflow to schedule dbt execution.
 In real-world use cases, an orchester may be configured to trigger (possibly incremental) dbt runs on a schedule, or whenever new source data becomes available.

 * Storage